abo-abo/lispy/README.md

 - `lispy-barf` "<"
   Move region inside previous sexp ("l" will reverse this).
 - `lispy-convolute` "C"__
 Exchange the order of application of two sexps that contain point.
+- `lispy-new-copy` "n"
+Copy region as kill without deactivating the region.
+Useful to search for currently marked symbol with "n g C-y".

 ## IDE-like features
 These features are specific to the Lisp dialect used.